Today I’m sharing how to make gak.

 This particular slime, also called Flubber, Gluep, Glurch, or Gak, is made from glue, water, and the tiniest bit of Borax (a mild powdered laundry soap).

-Borax is soap and it’s toxic, so please use your best judgment and common sense if you choose to use this with young children.
+Borax is type of soap and soap is not edible, so please use your best judgment and common sense if you choose to use this with young children.

 We used half of this recipe from Steve Spangler Science, and the part that gave me the most confidence is where he says “the measurements don’t have to be exact.”
 Go ahead and breathe a sigh of relief with me!
 This site also has a wonderful description on the science behind the recipe.